dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

-However, this approach doesn't work well for APIs that represent concepts that aren't OS specific, such as threading or I/O. This is a problem for OS platforms that are more constrained, such as Blazor Web Assembly, which runs in a browser sandbox and thus can't freely create threads or open random files on disk.
+However, this approach doesn't work well for APIs that represent concepts that aren't OS specific, such as threading or I/O. This is a problem for OS platforms that are more constrained, such as Blazor WebAssembly, which runs in a browser sandbox and thus can't freely create threads or open random files on disk.

 One could, in principle, apply the `[MinimumOSPlatform("...")]` attribute for